taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default store;
 ~~~~~~~~

 Fourth, in your *src/reducers/* folder you can create your first reducer: `storyReducer`.
-It can have the sample stories as initial state .
+It can have the sample stories as initial state.

 {title="src/reducers/story.js",lang="javascript"}
 ~~~~~~~~